michaeldelali/RecallWeave/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the real workflow that RecallWeave misses today (a new record kind, a new query shape, a compaction policy, a viewer rendering).

+**Proposed behavior**

+Exact subcommand or flag, default values, and how it interacts with the append-only weave.
+Remember the ground rules: the engine stays stdlib-only,